How to Make a Customer Journey Map

-Want to create a shared vision for customer experience that is ready to scale with your organization?
-Check out our free customer journey map template that’s easy to edit and share with your team.
+Want to create a shared vision for a customer experience that is ready to scale with your organization?
+Check out our customer journey map example, that’s easy to edit and share with your team.

 What is a customer journey map?

 A customer journey map is a visual representation of a customer’s experience with your brand.
 These visuals tell a story about how a customer moves through each phase of interaction and experiences each phase.
 Your customer journey map should include touchpoints and moments of truth, but also potential customer feelings, such as frustration or confusion, and any actions you want the customer to take.